- How to Choose Cheese for Pizza

 Aging

 Although overlooked by many chefs, the ripening of the cheese also matters.
-It is one of the most critical parts of a cheese production stage.
+It is one of the most critical parts of the cheese production stage.

-Aging affects the appearance and flavor and the smell and texture.
+Aging cheese affects its appearance and flavor and smell and texture.
 The longer a cheese has aged, the sharper its taste.

 We do not want a pizza overly sour, so make sure to choose a cheese that has aged just enough.